Device-independent randomness expansion against quantum side information

-Here we report the experimental realization of device-independent randomness expansion with high statistical confidence, the success of which is based on substantial improvements at both theoretical and experimental sides.
-We theoretically derive a tighter bound on entropy accumulation in the randomness generation process and construct a photonic entanglement platform to realize loophole-free violation of the Clauser-Horne-Shimony-Holt (CHSH)\cite{CHSH} inequality with a record-high violation.
-We remark that the significance of this work is twofold in that it advances both our understanding of randomness and our experimental quantum optical capabilities.
-Such improvements take us a step closer to being able to realize a number of other critical quantum information tasks such as device-independent quantum key distribution\cite{murta2019towards}.
+In this Letter we report the experimental realization of device-independent randomness expansion (\DIRNE) with high statistical confidence, the success of which is based on substantial improvements on both the theoretical and the experimental sides.
+We derive a tighter bound on entropy accumulation in the randomness generation process and construct a photonic entanglement platform to violate the Clauser-Horne-Shimony-Holt (CHSH) inequality~\cite{CHSH} as much as possible.
+The significance of this work is twofold in that it advances both our understanding of randomness and our experimental quantum optical capabilities.
+Such improvements bring us closer to being able to realise a number of other critical quantum information tasks such as device-independent quantum key distribution~\cite{murta2019towards}.

-The entropy accumulation theorem (EAT)\cite{DFR,ADFRV,DF} provides relatively tight bounds on the amount of randomness that can be extracted against an adversary limited only by quantum theory.
-Roughly speaking, the EAT shows that in an $n$-round protocol achieving a CHSH game score of $\omega$, the amount of output randomness is lower bounded by
+The entropy accumulation theorem (EAT)~\cite{DFR,ADFRV,DF} provides relatively tight bounds on the amount of randomness that can be extracted against an adversary that is limited only by quantum theory.
+Roughly speaking, the EAT shows that in an $n$-round protocol that achieves a CHSH game score of $\omega$, the amount of output randomness is lower-bounded by

-where $h(\omega)$ is the worst-case von Neumann entropy of an individual round of the protocol with expected score $\mathrm{\omega}$.
-The score on round $i$ is $\frac{1}{2}(1+(-1)^{A_i\oplus B_i\oplus(X_i\cdot Y_i)})$, where $A_i$ and $B_i$ are measurement outcomes and $X_i$ and $Y_i$ are measurement setting choices at the two sites, with $A_i$, $B_i$, $X_i$ and $Y_i\in \{0,1\}$ (see Fig.~\ref{fig:CHSHprot}), and $v$ is a correction factor accounting for the finite statistics.
-Using ideas from the improved EAT\cite{DF}, we derive a tighter lower bound on the accumulated entropy, (see the Methods).
-This allows us to use a spot-checking protocol to experimentally realize randomness expansion with a state-of-art experimental quantum optical technique.
+where $h(\omega)$ is the worst-case von Neumann entropy of an individual round of the protocol with expected score $\mathrm{\omega}$, and $v$ is a correction factor accounting for the finite statistics.
+The score on round $i$ is $\frac{1}{2}(1+(-1)^{A_i\oplus B_i\oplus(X_i\cdot Y_i)})$, where $A_i$ and $B_i$ are measurement outcomes and $X_i$ and $Y_i$ are measurement setting choices at the two sites, with $A_i$, $B_i$, $X_i$ and $Y_i\in \{0,1\}$ (Figure~\ref{fig:CHSHprot}).
+By using ideas from the improved EAT~\cite{DF}, we derive a tighter lower bound on the accumulated entropy (Methods).
+This allows us to use a spot-checking protocol to experimentally realise randomness expansion with a state-of-art experimental quantum optical technique.